understrap/draft-understrap-child/README.md

 2. Just upload the understrap-child folder to your wp-content/themes directory
 3. Go into your WP admin backend
 4. Go to "Appearance -> Themes"
-5. Activate the UnderStrap Child theme
+5. Activate the DRAFT UnderStrap Child theme

 ## Editing
 Add your own CSS styles to /sass/theme/_child_theme.scss